Alem is an Entrepreneur and Writer with an A.S. in Digital Film Making.

 The way I described it here is no comparison to how the quick exchange between Lorraine and Herbie ensued.
 If you watch the film yourself, you'll notice that she has as cool a demeanor as Tatum, and it is very apparent that she is tired of living in the middle of nowhere.
 Though her actions may be showing compassion for her husband, she's really interested in something else.
 Leaving this town.

 Finally arriving at the cave, all three walk up to an officer who is arguing with an old man, both in the company of some Indians.
 We find out the old man is Lorraine or Leo's dad (I never really figured that out).
-As he grabs a canister of coffee and a blanket from Lorraine, he attempts to convince the officer to let him in the cave to give it his son.
-The officer refusing to site that it's too dangerous.
+As he grabs a canister of coffee and a blanket from Lorraine, he attempts to convince the officer to let him in the cave to give it to his son.
+The officer refuses entry to the site, saying that it's too dangerous.
 He looks over to the Indians, suggesting they should go, but they are too scared of the curse/evil spirits of the dead.
 This is when Tatum kicks it up a notch.

 Inside the cave, Tatum again appears as a concerned hero.
 The use of the flashlight on his face in the dark foreshadows the duality that we will see in Tatum's future.
 While a black and white film leaves no room for color values, Wilder uses the two colors at hand wisely.